fastoch/React-JS-Dave-Gray/README.md

 />
 ```

-Then, because of TypeScript, we need to add an interface for the **AddItem** component.
+Then, because of TypeScript, we need to add an interface to the **AddItem** component.
 ```tsx
 interface Props {
   newItem: string